-- A petechial or maculopapular rash usually involving the limbs and trunk
+- A petechial or maculopapular rash (red area on the skin that is covered with small confluent bumps) usually involving the limbs and trunk

-- Arthralgia (bodyache) or arthritis affecting multiple joints which can be debilitating.
+- Arthralgia (bodyache) or arthritis (Inflammation of joint) affecting multiple joints which can be debilitating.
 The joint pains can be severe and even crippling.

 - Maculopapular rash

-- Multiple aphthous-like ulcers over scrotum, crural areas and axilla.
+- Multiple aphthe-like ulcers over scrotum, crural areas and axilla.

 Chikungunya – HOW DIAGNOSIS IS DONE?